-- For HW Encryption: - -- engage device's functionality for generating a new encryption key, thus performing an erase of the key per FCS\CKM.4(a); - -- Read from the same locations at which the data was written; - -- Compare the retrieved data to the written data and ensure they do not match - For SW Encryption, using developer tools; - -- Review the encrypted storage device for the plaintext pattern at each location where the file was written and confirm plaintext pattern cannot be found. - -- Using the known key, verify that each location where the file was written, the plaintext pattern can be correctly decrypted using the key. - -- If available in the developer tools, verify there are no plaintext files present in the encrypted range. - Test 1 The evaluator ensured the TOE was configured.
-The evaluator them created a 64K file of random data.
-The evaluator also calculated the size of the disk and the number of sectors to use in two following tests. - Test 2 The evaluator logged onto the device as the root user and wrote the random file created in test case 1 to 3 locations on the disk.
-The evaluator picked the first location since it was near the beginning of the disk.
-The second location is a random location in the middle of the disk and the third location is at the end of the disk. - Test 3 After the evaluator wrote data to three locations, the evaluator read the data back from those locations and confirmed it could be decrypted and was as expected.
-The evaluator then zeroized the hardware encryption.
-The evaluator then re-enabled the hardware encryption.
+-- engage device's functionality for generating a new encryption key, thus performing an erase of the key per FCS\CKM.4(a); -- Read from the same locations at which the data was written; -- Compare the retrieved data to the written data and ensure they do not match - For SW Encryption, using developer tools; -- Review the encrypted storage device for the plaintext pattern at each location where the file was written and confirm plaintext pattern cannot be found. -- Using the known key, verify that each location where the file was written, the plaintext pattern can be correctly decrypted using the key.
+Page 53 of 77

+-- If available in the developer tools, verify there are no plaintext files present in the encrypted range.
+Test 1 - The evaluator ensured the TOE was configured.
+The evaluator then created a 64K file of random data.
+The evaluator also calculated the size of the disk and the number of sectors to use in two following tests.
+Test 2 - The evaluator logged onto the device as the root user and wrote the random file created in test case 1 to 3 locations on the disk.
+The evaluator picked the first location since it was just past the LUKS header.
+The second location is a random location in the middle of the disk and the third location is at the end of the disk.
+Test 3 - After the evaluator wrote data to three locations, the evaluator read the data back from those locations and confirmed it could be decrypted and was as expected.
+The evaluator then unmounted the software encryption and decrypted it.
+The evaluator then re-initialized software encryption and mounted the partition so it would be available for access.
 The evaluator the read the same areas of disk to ensure the data had been overwritten and wrote the 3 known areas to files.
 The evaluator then compared the files had changed from the original random file.
+Examination of the encrypted areas is in 3.5.1.
 2.3 SECURITY MANAGEMENT (FMT) 2.3.1 MANAGEMENT OF FUNCTIONS BEHAVIOR (FDEAACPP20E:FMT\MOF.1) 2.3.1.1 FDEAAcPP20E:FMT\MOF.1.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: If support for Compliant power saving state(s) are claimed in the ST, the evaluator shall ensure the TSS describes how these are managed and shall ensure that TSS describes how only privileged users (administrators) are allowed to manage the states.
-Section 6.3 of the ST states the TOE claims no Compliant power saving states beyond power off and only an authorized user can command the TOE to power off.
+Section 6.3 of the ST states the TOE claims no compliant power saving state beyond power off.
+Only the authorized administrator can issue the shutdown command.
 Component Guidance Assurance Activities: The evaluator to check if guidance documentation describes which authorization factors are required to change Compliant power saving state behavior and properties.
-The TOE does not claim any compliant power saving states beyond power off.
-Section 9 of the AGD describes system shutdown.
-Component Testing Assurance Activities: The evaluator shall perform the following tests: Test 1: The evaluator presents a privileged authorization credential to the TSF and validates that changes to Compliant power saving state behavior and properties are allowed.
-Test 2: The evaluator presents a non-privileged authorization credential to the TSF and validates that changes to Compliant power saving state behavior are not allowed.
-Test 1 - The evaluator logged onto the TOE and issued the shutdown command.
-The TOE transitioned to the shutdown state.
-Test 2 - The evaluator used an incorrect password to log onto the TOE.
-The evaluator was unable to issue a command to attempt to transition the power state and the only function available was the login prompt.
-2.3.2 SPECIFICATION OF MANAGEMENT FUNCTIONS (FDEAACPP20E:FMT\SMF.1)
+Section 2.7 of the AGD describes the system shutdown steps.